IPT-OMICS/IPT-OMICS/docs/source/Access.rst

 -------------------------------------------
 Once you have gained youre login information all you need to do is to install putty from Putty<https://www.putty.org>

 After installing putty all you need to do is to type host name "IP address" and port "22" Enter your login information and password.

+Or you can download MobaXterm from <https://mobaxterm.mobatek.net> it has both a free version or a paid one

 When you connect via ssh, you can load the tools you need using module load command